Perfume FAQ

 What does that mean for our perfumes?
 Well, whenever a certain chemical, natural or synthetic, is shown to potentially cause cancer or reproductive harm, we have to claim that on our website.

-Our perfumes are formulated with the upmost care and attention to the scientific data.
+Our perfumes are formulated with the utmost care and attention to the scientific data.
 Many chemicals listen on the OEHHA website are naturally occurring in foods, drinks, plants, and other things that humans regularly come into contact with.
-It is not typically cause for alarm when these products have not been proven dangerous enough to be removed from consumption.
+Our perfumes are of comparable safety and quality to other perfumes which conform to the IFRA guidelines.

 Are your Fragrances Natural?